Darragoth/Universal-Eurocentric-Alphabet/README.md

 - The sounds represented by each letter are the initial sounds of the things they depict, using the acrophonic principle.
 ## Vowels
 ### Transphonologization
 Diacritics representing [nasalization](https://en.wikipedia.org/wiki/Nasalization), [tone](https://en.wikipedia.org/wiki/Tone_(linguistics)), and [stress](https://en.wikipedia.org/wiki/Stress_(linguistics))/[pitch](https://en.wikipedia.org/wiki/Pitch-accent_language) typeable with the upper modifier key (◌̣̌≀): ◌̰̃, ◌̭̌ (toggle) and ◌̣̇, respectively.
 On keyboard, tone diacritics have a toggleable priority, since they share the horizontal numerical keys with numbers.
 Nasalization and stress/pitch are binary features (on or off).
 At least one of these three features is phonemic in about half of the world's langs.
-Depending on the selected language one of these features is configured to first priority for the modifier key: Tone toggle for Mandarin, nasalisation for Hindi, and stress/pitch for Russian (should they care to mark it since its phonemic) for example.
+Depending on the selected language one of these features is configured to first priority for the modifier key: Tone toggle for Mandarin, nasalisation for Hindi, and stress/pitch for Russian (should they care to mark it since it's phonemic) for example.
 One grapheme box (the space a symbol occupies on a row) fits two diacritics, one above and one below.
 Trying to fit any more will begin problems with rendering.
 #### Nasalization [~]
 Occurs across language families.
 Usually restricted to vowels.
 Phonemic in French, Portuguese, Albanian, Wu, Jin, Min Nan, Indo-Aryan, Acehnese, Burmese, Hmong, Tamil, many West-African, and Nilo-Saharan langs.
 Denoted with a tilde above {◌̃} or below {◌̰}.
 #### Tonality